Insights from the 2025 workforce survey.

 Distribution of respondents: Public Service Agency 36.6%, Crown Entity 26.8%, Unknown 19%, Local Government 11.1%, Other Public service entity 5.9%, State-Owned Enterprise or Company 0.7%.

-Most respondents were relatively new to their roles, with 36% having been in their current position for one to three years.
+Most respondents were relatively new to their roles, with 36% having been in their current position for 1 to 3 years.
 Procurement was commonly a mid career choice, with 69% entering the field later in their working lives and 71% aged over 40.
 Career mobility within procurement was also evident, as 37% had held between 2 and 5 different procurement roles.
 Experience varied across sectors, with 40% having worked only in the public sector, while 30% had procurement experience spanning both the public and private sectors.

 The survey shows a highly skilled procurement workforce.
 Just over half of respondents (54%) hold NZQF Level 7 or higher qualifications, and 39% have procurement specific credentials.
 Most respondents (56%) also bring 5 or more years of experience, suggesting a mature and knowledgeable profession.